jangxyz/fin/README.md

-# `fin` - a growly finale for bash
+# fin - a growly finale for bash

 `fin` is a bash script over [growlnotify](http://growl.info/downloads), to get notified when your lengthy job on terminal has finished.

-With `fin` you can shamelessly continue browsing your facebook while your computer is doing hardwork. `fin` will tell you when your job is over, how it was finished (exit code).
+With `fin` you can shamelessly continue browsing your facebook while your computer is doing hardwork. <br>
+`fin` will tell you when your job is over, how it was finished (exit code). <br>
 Plus, you would get a nice smiley :) on successful exit rather than just plain code 0.

 ![fin screenshot](http://jangxyz.github.io/fin/screenshot.png)

 Really, you could do all this with just using `growlnotify`.
-But I think `./do_some_job; fin` is much better than `./do_some_job; growlnotify -t 'what' -m "uh.. yeah here's what you've got: $? "`.
+But I think `./do_some_job; fin` is much better than `./do_some_job; growlnotify -t 'what' -m "uh.. yeah here's what you've got: $? "`. <br>
 Don't you?

 `fin` is clever enough not to overwrite the exit code.
 It will exit with the same exit code it has received, so you can do more bash scripting afterwards.